-Staying put arrangements: these are to enable young people to remain in their foster placement post 18 to support their transition into adulthood.
+Continuing care agreements: These are to enable young people to remain in their foster placement post-16 to support their transition to adulthood.

 EDUCATION SERVICE

 In 2019 TACT launched a new Education Service that is accessible to our staff and foster carers, for the benefit of the young people in our care.